-1595 Confining Conditions
+1398 Confining Conditions

-- 1596 Confining conditions exist throughout the Basin.
-Often the confinement is simply a result of depth and - 1597 the fact that horizontal hydraulic conductivities are about 10 times greater than vertical.
+- 1399 Confining conditions exist throughout the Basin.
+Often the confinement is simply a result of depth and - 1400 the fact that horizontal hydraulic conductivities are about 10 times greater than vertical.
 However, in the - southwest portion of the Basin, DWR (1963) has documented an area of confining conditions.
-It is - 1599 unknown whether the confinement is due to a single, coherent aquitard or is just a result of depth.
-It is - also unknown whether the confinement is significant enough to warrant separate principal aquifers, - 1601 which could have implications for the GSP.
+It is - 1402 unknown whether the confinement is due to a single, coherent aquitard or is just a result of depth.
+It is - also unknown whether the confinement is significant enough to warrant separate principal aquifers, - 1404 which could have implications for the GSP.

-1602 Definable Bottom
+1405 Definable Bottom

-1603 This HCM has used the "practical" depth of 1,200 feet as the definable bottom.
-If stakeholders seek to 1604 develop groundwater deeper than this depth, newly constructed wells will demonstrate that the "physical 1605 bottom" and/or the base of fresh water ("effective bottom") extend deeper.
+1406 This HCM has used the "practical" depth of 1,200 feet as the definable bottom.
+If stakeholders seek to

+- 1407 develop groundwater deeper than this depth, newly constructed wells will demonstrate that the "physical 1408 bettern" and/or the base of fresh water ("affective bettern") extend deeper - bottom" and/or the base of fresh water ("effective bottom") extend deeper.

-1606 Faults as Barriers to Flow
+1409 Faults as Barriers to Flow

-1607 It is unknown if the faults which traverse the Basin are barriers to flow.
-On the Lassen County side of

-- 1608 the Basin, this has bearing on understanding whether the eastern portions of the basin near Willow - 1609 Creek are interconnected with the southwestern portions of the Basin near Pumpkin Center.
-This - 1610 uncertainty could be reduced by conducting a pumping test with observation well(s) on the other side of - 1611 the fault.
+- 1410 It is unknown if the faults which traverse the Basin are barriers to flow.
+On the Lassen County side of - 1411 the Basin, this has bearing on understanding whether the eastern portions of the Basin near Willow - 1412 Creek are interconnected with the southwestern portions of the Basin near Pumpkin Center.
+This - 1413 uncertainty could be reduced by conducting a pumping test with observation well(s) on the other side of - 1414 the fault.

-1612 Soil Permeability
+1415 Soil Permeability

-1613 The NRCS mapping of soils indicates primarily low to very low permeability soils throughout the Basin.

-- 1614 However, there is some variation of permeabilities indicated by the maps, which are drawn at a large - scale with limited field verification.
-Further field investigation of soils and permeability tests could help - 1616 identify more permeable areas where groundwater recharge could be enhanced.
+- 1416 The NRCS mapping of soils indicates primarily low to very low permeability soils throughout the Basin. - 1417 However, there is some variation of permeabilities indicated by the maps, which are drawn at a large - scale with limited field verification.
+Further field investigation of soils and permeability tests could help - 1419 identify more permeable areas where groundwater recharge could be enhanced.

-1617 Recharge
+1420 Recharge

-1618 The recharge sources below have been identified, but the rate and amount of recharge is unknown.
-In 1619 development of the water budget, estimates of the amount of recharge will be estimated using changes in 1620 water levels over a hydrologic base period.
+1421 The recharge sources below have been identified, but the rate and amount of recharge is unknown.
+In the 1422 water budget (see Chapter 6 - Water Budget), the amount of recharge is roughly estimated.
+Below are 1423 the data gaps related to recharge.

-- Effect of Ash Creek on recharge (incl.
-Big Swamp) - Effect of Pit River on recharge (incl. overflow channels) - Effect of smaller streams on recharge (incl.Willow Creek) - Amount of recharge from direct precipitation - Amount of recharge from deep percolation of applied water - Amount of recharge from upland recharge areas - Amount of recharge from seepage of ditches, canals, and reservoirs
+- Effect of Ash Creek on recharge (including Big Swamp) - Effect of Pit River on recharge (including overflow channels) - Effect of smaller streams on recharge (including Willow Creek) - Amount of recharge from direct precipitation - Amount of recharge from deep percolation of applied water - Amount of recharge from upland recharge areas - Amount of recharge from seepage of ditches, canals and reservoirs

-1628 5.
+1431 5.
 Groundwater Conditions §354.16

-1629 This chapter presents available information on the G groundwater c Conditions for the Big Valley 1630 Groundwater Basin (BVGB or Basin, 5-004) developed by GEI Consultants for the Lassen County and 1631 Modoc County groundwater sustainability agencies (GSAs).
-This chapter provides some of the 1632 information needed for the development of the monitoring network and the sustainable management 1633 criteria of this Groundwater Sustainability Plan (GSP).
-The content of this chapter is defined by the 1634 regulations of the Sustainable Groundwater Management Act of 2014 (SGMA) - Chapter 1.5, Article 5, 1635 Subarticle 2: 354.16.
-GEI Certified Hydrogeologists provided the content of this chapter and will affix 1636 their professional stamps (as required by the regulations) certifying that it was developed under their 1637 supervision once the chapter is finalized into the GSP.
+This chapter presents available information on groundwater conditions for the BVGB developed by GEI for the Lassen County and Modoc County GSAs.
+This chapter provides some of the information needed for the development of the monitoring network and the sustainable management criteria of this GSP.
+The content of this chapter is defined by the regulations of SGMA (Chapter 1.5, Article 5, Subarticle 2: 354.16).
+GEI Certified Hydrogeologists provided the content of this chapter and will affix their professional stamps (as required by the regulations) certifying that it was developed under their

+1438 supervision once the chapter is finalized into the GSP.

-1638 5.1 Groundwater Elevations
+1439 5.1 Groundwater Elevations